 The purpose of this minor is to provide in-depth study of topics in Judaic Studies reflecting the history, literature, and culture of the diverse experiences of Jews throughout the world stretching back four millennia to biblical Israel.

-All 15 credits may consist of courses from Group A. Some HEJS Graduate courses are open to undergraduates.
-These may be substituted for either Group A or Group B courses with the approval of the student’s HEJS advisor.
+Some HEJS Graduate courses are open to undergraduates.
+These may be substituted for either Group A, Group B, or Group C courses with the approval of the student’s HEJS advisor.

 The minor is offered by the Hebrew and Judaic Studies Section of the Literatures, Cultures and Languages Department.